emilebui/Minigames-on-Processing/README.md

  - Flying space ship
  - Scuffed Rhythm game

+## How to run
+ - If you don't have Processing, install it at https://processing.org/
+ - Just open the games (.pde files) in Processing and press Run
+ - Make sure you read the readme file to know how to play first before playing.
+Enjoy!!

 ## Features:
  - Particle system
  - Kinematics animation: Animation that simulates real-life physics (like gravity, force, ...)